ttImp/FullwoodHackAcademy/README.md

 5.  **Understanding Password Complexity (In the Wild):** In a real-world scenario, you might try to sign up for a new account on the target website.
 Even if you don't complete the signup, the website's registration form often gives clues about password complexity requirements (e.g., "Password must be at least 8 characters long," "Must include a number and a special character").
 This information is super valuable for building a smarter password list for your brute-force attack.

-    * **Try This:** On the live site, look for a "Sign Up" or "Register" link.
-Click it and try to create a new account (you don't need to finish the whole process).
-Pay attention to any messages the website gives you about password rules as you type.
-What are they?
-(Note: This might not work on our live target, but it's a key step in real hacking).

 ---

 **Step 2: Security Through Obscurity (A Bad Idea!)**